saldanha3193/brfssdata/README.md

 &75000 or more, 8

-Do the same for the variable lsatisfy–satisfaction with life
+Do the same for the variable lsatisfy--satisfaction with life

 Very satisfied,4